False light is a form of invasion of privacy for which a victim can pursue a civil claim. A false light claim exists when an individual or business

 - An untrue statement,

-- Made to someone other than the plaintiff (“published”),
+- Made to someone other than you (“published”),

 - With knowledge of the statement’s falsity or failure to use reasonable care to ascertain its truth

-A plaintiff who is a private figure must prove malice to recover punitive damages for a matter of public concern.
+If you are a private figure, you must prove malice to recover punitive damages for a matter of public concern.
 For further discussion, see our page on distinguishing defamation from false light.

-Under California law, a “public disclosure of private fact” occurs when a person publicly discloses private and embarrassing facts about another that are not a legitimate public concern.
+Under California law, a “public disclosure of private fact” occurs when a person publicly discloses private and embarrassing facts about you that are not a legitimate public concern.

 In particular, there are five elements to support a claim for public disclosure of private facts.
 These are: